Social Media Time Alternatives Calculator

 Social media is an ever-present phenomenon.
 In 2015, Deloitte research found that Americans check their smartphones 8 billion times a day between them.
 We can only imagine how that number rises yearly as smartphones become an even more integral part of our lives.

 How much time do I waste on social media?

-On our Social Media Alternatives Calculator, you can check how much time you spend on social media every day, week, month and year.
+On our Social Media Alternatives Calculator, you can check how much time you spend on social media every day, week, month, and year.

-You provide the number of social media breaks during an hour and average break time.
-We give you the answers: how much time you spend on social media cumulatively and how you can use it.
+You provide the number of social media breaks during an hour and the average time you spend on each break.
+We answer how much time you spend on social media cumulatively and how you can use it.

 How to quit social media?

-Getting rid of all your accounts apps is hard.
+Getting rid of all your apps is hard.
 After all, it’s the primary place for getting in touch with your friends.
 But you can at least cut 75% of your social media time with no side effects (losing contact with your close ones) whatsoever; you just avoid pointless scrolling.

 Disable all your notifications.

 And do it instantly.
 Nothing gives you more urge to pick up your phone and open Facebook or Instagram than a hint that a mutual friend of your colleague has commented on a post.

 Apps want your attention, and notifications are the best way to get it.
 And if you open them, you can find yourself 20 minutes later still on Facebook.
 Not reading a book or working.